-For program year 2024, grant awards will be released on or before April 30,2024.
+For the second grant round of program year 2024-2025, grant awards will be released on or before June 24, 2025.
 ACH documentation requirement: Successful applicants will need to submit required documentation for receipt of ACH payments from the State of Nebraska immediately upon the award of a grant to ensure that the first payment is not delayed.
 Additional instructions will be provided when grant awards are released.